Use coupon code WELCOME10 for 10% off your first order.

 Photo showing balm tin with symbols for common nappy rash causes: water, fabric, fragrance bottle, and herbs on soft linen.

 The main culprits?
 Moisture, friction, and irritants.
+Common triggers include prolonged exposure to urine or stool, friction, and antibiotic-induced yeast overgrowth (Shin, 2005).
 Here’s what can trigger a rash:

 • Staying in a wet or dirty nappy too long